-An interview evaluation form allows job interviewers to score an applicant’s interview in a consistent way, comparing candidates fairly.
-Data is then transferred to a scorecard used by HR or the hiring manager to determine which candidate, based on all interviewer feedback, is the best fit for the organization.
+An interview evaluation form allows interviewers to assess and score job applicants consistently, allowing for more objective screening.
+Data from the forms is then transferred to an interview scorecard used by HR or the hiring manager to determine which candidate, based on all interviewer feedback, is the best fit for the organization.

 We have included eight free interview evaluation forms and three free scorecards that you can customize for specific types of interviews and job roles.
 You can download all 11 templates with the link below, or download only the individual template(s) you need.

-- Complete form info, such as interviewer name, candidate name, job title, and date
+- Complete form information, such as interviewer name, candidate name, job title, and date

-- Once they complete the interviewer evaluation ratings, count the number of each ‘poor’, ‘ok’ and ‘great’ ratings and write that number at the bottom of the interview evaluation form
+- Once the interviewer evaluation ratings are complete, count the number of each “poor”, “OK” and “great” ratings and write that number at the bottom of the interview evaluation form

 - Interviewers then circle their overall rating (which is subjective; it may or may not match the numeric score)